sufyanism/PHP_certificate_checker/README.md

 # Online Certificate Checker Using PHP
-We will explain how to create a secure and user-friendly certificate checker using PHP and MySQL.
+We will explain how to create user-friendly certificate checker using PHP and MySQL.
 We will cover everything from creating HTML documents to managing text submissions with PHP to securely storing user information in a MySQL database.

 </br>